dalehassinger/VMware-Explore-Hackathon-2024/README.md

 **Our Team:**
 * Team-Idea.md has information on what Team wants to "Hack".
 * conversation.md has "Hacked" conversation examples.
   * Please add any ideas to this file.
 * I turned on Discussions for us to use as a option.
-* Blog about teams journey
+* Create a Blog about teams journey
 * Presentation?
   * Who, What, How.
 * Prompt Engineering